-She also sees patients at Central Houston Animal Hospital in Montrose on Tuesday and Wednesday from 9 am to 4 pm.
+Dr. Marziani sees patients at Central Houston Animal Hospital on Tuesday and Wednesday from 9 am to 4 pm.

-To schedule an appointment, please review our CARE Welcome Letter and complete and return the forms in the welcome packet to firstname.lastname@example.org.
+To schedule an appointment, please review our CARE Welcome Packet and complete and return the forms in the welcome packet to firstname.lastname@example.org.

 "My 4 year Maine Coon mix is back to her playful self thanks to Dr Marzani."